justindomke/marbl/README.md

 * Parallelism
  * Marbl uses openMPI for parallelism.
 This can be used either on a single machine, or on a cluster of computers.
- * JGMT is parallel to some degree, using matlabs parfor mechanism.
+ * JGMT is parallel to some degree, using Matlab’s parfor mechanism.
+However, this requires the (expensive) parallel computing toolbox to use up to 12 cores, and the (yet more expensive) distributed computing toolbox to use more than that.

+* Acknowledgements

+Marbl includes the code for Eigen.

+* [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page), a template library for linear algebra.

+Note that Eigen is under the [Mozilla public license](http://www.mozilla.org/MPL/2.0), which places some (very minor) restrictions on how it (and thus Marbl) can be used.